ninj4geek/JavaDemoProjects/README.md

 # JavaDemoProjects
-Initial Javaprojects as I learn the craft.
+Initial Java projects as I learn the craft.